 Over 30% of the US population is Hispanic, and that number continues to climb.
 Many of these Spanish-speaking Americans say their English skills are not great.

-For doing business in the US, Spanish as a second language is a good idea.
+For doing business in the US, Spanish as an additional language is a good idea.
 Plus, there are more than 20 countries in the world where Spanish is the official, primary language.

 Learning Spanish is a lot easier than many of the other languages on this list.
 The language is phonetic so spelling words out is simple.
 If you worry about how easily you can pick up a second language, choose Spanish and find out why professional Spanish translation services are so much in demand.

-Arabic is the official language of 28 countries in both the Middle East and Africa.
+The official language of 28 countries in both the Middle East and Africa is Arabic.
 There are over 420 million native Arabic speakers.

 Because Arabic is more difficult to learn that some others, there is a lot of demand for people who have conversational fluency in the language.
 Be careful however, Arabic has many dialects that can differ greatly.
 If you need Arabic document translation services however, there is one common traditional Arabic language that bridges all countries together.